jamespost/JTPAudio_InteractiveAudioSystem/Assets/Scripts/Production Documentation/Technical Brief for Gameplay Programmer_ Project Resonance.md

         3.  **Pathfinding:** Use NavMeshAgent and optimize SetDestination calls.
         4.  **Inspector Cleanup:** Expose key variables from its EnemyData like attackRange, attackSpeed, and stoppingDistance (and movement related info).
 Use [Header("AI Behavior")] to separate these from other component variables.

+**Sub-Milestone 1.5: Weapon Hit Detection and Feedback (1 Week)**
+    1.  **Goal:** Enhance the WeaponController to detect hits, apply damage to objects with a Health component, and provide visual and audio feedback.
+    2.  **WeaponController Enhancements:**
+        1.  **Hit Detection:**
+            - Implement raycasting or projectile-based hit detection.
+            - Ensure accurate detection of objects hit by the weapon.
+        2.  **Damage Application:**
+            - Check if the hit object has a Health component.
+            - Apply damage to the Health component of the hit object.
+        3.  **Feedback Systems:**
+            - **Visual Feedback:**
+                - Spawn impact VFX (e.g., sparks, blood splatter) at the hit location.
+                - Use Object Pooling for VFX to optimize performance.
+            - **Audio Feedback:**
+                - Play appropriate sound effects (e.g., bullet impact, ricochet) based on the material of the hit object.
+    3.  **Testing and Debugging:**
+        - Ensure the system works seamlessly with existing Health and EventManager systems.
+        - Test with various object types (e.g., enemies, environment props) to verify functionality.
+    4.  **Designer Accessibility:**
+        - Expose VFX and SFX settings in the Inspector for easy customization.
+        - Allow designers to assign different feedback assets for different materials or object types.

 5.  **Milestone 2: Game Loop Architecture (1 Week)**
     1.  **Goal:** Structure the gameplay flow with a focus on designer-editable waves.
     2.  **Game Manager (GameManager.cs)**